Dawn1313/sc-bioinformatics-consulting---shu-cheng/index.md

 ## Contact

-<p>If you would like to discuss a bioinformatics project, please submit an inquiry on the page
+<p>If you would like to discuss your experimental design and data goals, please submit an inquiry on the page
 <a href="https://sc-bioinformatics-consulting.netlify.app/" target="_blank">Let's Get Started</a>.
 </p>